PUVA Therapy (Photochemotherapy) (cont.)

 - How effective is PUVA therapy?

 - Where can people find more information on PUVA?

 - Find a local Doctor in your town

 What are the advantages and disadvantages of PUVA?

 The major advantage to PUVA is that it is an effective therapy that becomes active only at the site of exposure.
 It can be used to treat large areas of skin, and the fact that the drug is only activated in the presence of UV light implies that it may be less toxic than other therapies that require systemic administration and whose effects are not localized to just the skin.

-PUVA must be administered in a physician's office under the control of a medical professional so it requires repeated visits to the office.
+Since PUVA must be administered under a physician's supervision, it requires repeated visits to the office or clinic.
 PUVA does not cure psoriasis so treatment may be required indefinitely.

 How is PUVA therapy administered?